Sylphritz/Sylphritz/README.md

 Hi 👋 My name is Pavee Udomkarnpaisarn
 ======================================

-Web Developer/Designer & Machine Learning Engineer
+Data Scientist & Machine Learning Engineer
 --------------------------------------------------

 I've been a web developer for close to 9 years now.
 Tried machine learning and data science for a bit and ended up liking those types of work more.
 I am currently exploring machine learning and considering pursuing it as a career path.
 I also do a bit of game development (Unity and Unreal) and 3D modeling (Blender) as a hobby.